openequella/openequella.github.io/gettingstarted/InstallingEquella.md

 - Imagemagick in Ubuntu, run ```~$ whereis convert```.
 - Libav in Ubuntu, run ```~$ whereis avconv```.

+The 'Institution Administration URL' for local testing can be as simple as ```http://localhost:8080/admin/```

 ### \*nix Install
 Ensure that the manager and scripts are executable:
 ```bash